Shopify/shopify-cli/docs/core/index.md

 $ shopify --help
 ```

-You can also use the `help` command or flags to get more detailed information about a specific command:
+You can also use the `help` command or options to get more detailed information about a specific command:

 ```console
 $ shopify help [command]